harveytriana/TspApproach/README.md

 ## Conclusions

 While C# is at a little disadvantage in extreme performance, the margin is not great.
 It takes into account that it was programmed with objects, and that it is not optimized with unusual things in C# like pointers.
 Long live C#.
 On the other hand, Rust with vectors outperforms GO, but not by much.
-However, Rust, using a predefined matrix, outperforms the others by a significant margin.
+However, Rust, using a predefined matrix, outperforms the others by a significant margin, except C++.

 The study continues.